thinkshout/thinkshout/blog/_posts/2014-07-18-getting-started-with-sass-for-drupal-and-zen-part-ii.md

 >>> Compass is watching for changes.
 Press Ctrl-C to Stop
 ```

-To see more Compass commands you can run `Compass -h`.
+To see more Compass commands, you can run `Compass -h`.

 Open your Drupal site in your browser.
-Now that we are polling for changes with Compass, let's make add the following to `style.scss` to see our changes being applied.
+Now that we are polling for changes with Compass, let's add the following to `style.scss` to see our changes being applied.
 After you save your change, refresh your page and you should see the difference.

 ```css
 body {